ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 3. requirements for how the Oblivious Gateway Resource handles Encapsulated Requests and produces Encapsulated Responses for the Client.

-The combination of encapsulation and relaying ensures that Oblivious Gateway Resource never sees the Client's IP address and the Oblivious Relay Resource never sees plaintext HTTP message content.
+The combination of encapsulation and relaying ensures that Oblivious Gateway Resource never sees the Client's IP address and that the Oblivious Relay Resource never sees plaintext HTTP message content.

 Oblivious HTTP allows connection reuse between the Client and Oblivious Relay Resource, as well as between that relay and the Oblivious Gateway Resource, so this